 My adventure with learning languages has started quite late, as it was only in a Polish high school.
 All the way up to high school, I thought I had no talent for foreign languages.
-When I first went to visit my relatives in Latvia and I could not understand anything they said in Russian, I wanted to learn their language.
-I put my hands up to heaven and prayed to God that I learn at least one foreign language.
+When I first went to visit my relatives in Germany and I could not understand anything they said in German, I wanted to learn their language.
+I put my hands up to heaven and prayed to God that I learn at least one foreign language, so they can understand me.
 In high school, my beginnings with English were not easy either, but when I found a method with which I could learn fast any foreign language, everything has changed.
-At university, I chose to study English and I had an individual study program, so I also learned German and Russian.
-In my third year, I made an exchange program to Germany and stayed there.
+At university, I chose to study English philology and I had an individual study program, so I also learned German and Russian.
+In my third year, I made an exchange program in Germany and stayed there.
 I then went on to study for a Master's degree at Johannes Gutenberg University in Mainz, where I studied MA Translation in German, Polish, Russian and Italian.
-After graduation, I worked as a translator in the Directorate-General for Translation of the European Parliament in Luxembourg, and then I became a sworn translator of Polish and Russian at the District Court in Potsdam.
+After graduation, I worked for fixed-term as a translator in the Directorate-General for Translation of the European Parliament in Luxembourg, and then I became a sworn translator of Polish and Russian at the District Court in Potsdam.
 In the meantime, I also learned French.
-That is how I became quite unconsciously a polyglot.
+That is how I became quite unconsciously a polyglot

 2. Which language(s) do you wish you could spend more time practicing?

 I am satisfied enough with the level I have reached in all the languages I know.
 None of us is perfect and we can only strive for perfection.
 Learning languages is never-ending and I do not see it in terms of chasing perfection and poring over books, because this is not the point.
 The attempt to learn a language by getting to know the culture and its people is much more relevant for me.

 3. What are some languages you would like to learn in the future?